igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 for the operation of networks.

 The loss bits are amenable to "greasing" described in {{!RFC8701}} and MUST be greased.
-The greasing should be accomplished similarly to the Latency Spin bit greasing in {{QUIC-TRANSPORT}}.
-Namely, implementations MUST NOT include loss_bits transport parameter for a random selection of at least one in every 16 QUIC connections.
+The greasing should be accomplished similarly to the latency Spin bit greasing in {{QUIC-TRANSPORT}}.
+Namely, implementations MUST NOT include network_troubleshooting transport parameter for a random selection of at least one in every 16 QUIC connections.

 It is possible to observe packet reordering near the edge of the square signal.
 A middle box might observe the signal and try to fix packet reordering that it can identify, though only a small fraction of reordering can be fixed using this method.
-Latency spin bit signal edge can be used for the same purpose.
+Latency Spin bit signal edge can be used for the same purpose.

 # Security Considerations